 TGP received contributions that are considered conditional grants.
 These grants include a right of return and are conditioned upon meeting specific milestones.
-At September 30, 2021 conditional contributions from a Foundation totaling \$324,157 has not been recognized in the Statements of Activities, and funds received in advance totaling \$162,731 is reported as a refundable advance.
+At September 30, 2022 conditional contributions from a Foundation totaling \$107,426 has not been recognized in the statements of activities, and funds received in advance totaling \$107,426 and \$162,731 are reported as refundable advances at September 30, 2022 and 2021, respectively.